GKZ-system of the 2-loop self energy with 4 propagators: Introduction

-The generally strategy for analysing Feynman integral includes three steps here.
-Firstly we obtain the holonomic system of linear PDEs satisfied by corresponding Feynman integral through its Mellin-Barnes representation, then find GKZ-system via Miller's transformation, finally construct hypergeometric series solutions.
-The integration constants, i.e. the combination coefficients, are determined from the Feynman integral of an ordinary point or some regular singularities.
-Using GKZ-system on a general manifold, we only obtain the hypergeometric solutions in neighborhoods of origin and infinity.
-To get the solution of this Feynman integral in neighborhoods of all regular singularities, we should embed the integral in some subvarieties of Grassmannians through its parametric representation~\cite{Feng2022}.
+The general strategy for analysing the Feynman integral includes three steps here.
+Firstly we obtain the holonomic system of the linear PDEs satisfied by the Feynman integral through its Mellin-Barnes representation, then find the GKZ-system via the Miller transformation, finally construct the hypergeometric series solutions.
+The integration constants, i.e. the combination coefficients, are determined from the Feynman integral at an ordinary point or some regular singularities.

 Our presentation is organized as following.
-Through Miller's transformation \cite{Kalmykov2012,Feng2018,Feng2019}, we derive GKZ-system of Feynman integral of the 2-loop self energy with 4 propagates in section \ref{sec2}.
-Then we present in detail how to obtain hypergeometric series solutions of GKZ-system in section \ref{sec3}.
-Assuming only one virtual nonzero mass, we elucidate how to obtain the combination coefficients by the Gegenbauer polynomials~\cite{Chetyrkin1980} in section \ref{sec4}.
-The conclusions are summarized in section \ref{sec5}, and some tedious formulates are presented in the appendices.
+Through the Miller transformation~\cite{Kalmykov2012,Feng2018,Feng2019}, we derive the GKZ-system of the Feynman integral of the 2-loop self energy with 4 propagates in section \ref{sec2}.
+Then we present in detail how to obtain the hypergeometric series solutions of the GKZ-system in section \ref{sec3}.
+Assuming only one virtual nonzero mass, we elucidate how to obtain the combination coefficients in section \ref{sec4}.
+The conclusions are summarized in section \ref{sec5}, and some tedious formulas are presented in the appendices.